List of tank truck fires and explosions: Iztapalapa, Mexico City (2025)

 On 10 September 2025, at around 14:20 (GMT-6), a liquefied petroleum gas (LPG) deflagration occurred in Iztapalapa, Mexico City, following a gas leak from an overturned tanker truck belonging to Gas Silza, a subsidiary of Grupo Tomza.
 The tanker was carrying 49,500 liters of LPG.
-It killed 29 people and injuried 90 others.
+It killed 29 people and injured 90 others.

-Central Niger State, Nigeria (2025)
+Essa, Nigeria (2025)

 On 21 October 2025, an oil tanker crashed in central Niger State, and began to leak fuel.
 Villagers rushed to collect the spilling fuel, when the tanker exploded, killing at least 42 people and injuring another 52.
 Niger State Governor Mohammed Umar Bago described the incident as "worrisome, unfortunate and pathetic", referring to the fact that there are awareness campaigns urging people not to go near crashed tankers.

+Renca, Santiago, Chile (2026)

+On 19 February 2026, in the northern Santiago commune of Renca, Chile, at around 8:06 (GMT -3), a tanker truck loaded with liquefied petroleum gas (LPG) belonging to Gasco company overturned after hitting a guardrail at the intersection of Route 5 North with General Velásquez.
+That led to a massive gas leak, followed by a violent explosion and fire.
+13 people died and 8 others were injured.

+The truck was reportedly traveling at excessive speed, which caused a breach in the tank that led to a gas leak.